jina-ai/finetuner/docs/components/tailor.md

 # Tailor

 Tailor is a component of Finetuner.
 It converts any {term}`general model` into an {term}`embedding model`.
-Given a general model (either written from scratch, or from Pytorch/Keras/Huggingface model zoo), Tailor does micro-operations on the model architecture and outputs an embedding model for the {term}`Tuner`.
+Given a general model (either written from scratch, or from PyTorch/Keras/Huggingface model zoo), Tailor performs micro-operations on the model architecture and outputs an embedding model for the {term}`Tuner`.

-Given a general model with weights, Tailor *preserves its weights* and does (some of) the  following steps:
+Given a general model with weights, Tailor *preserves its weights* and performs (some of) the following steps:
 - finding all dense layers by iterating over layers;
 - chopping off all layers after a certain dense layer;
 - freezing the weights on the remaining layers;